Fact-checked

 Amitriptyline

-Assign for anxiety and depression, agitation.
+Prescribed for anxiety, depression and agitation.

-25-200 mg each, based on a daily dosage of 75-100 mg
+25-200 mg, based on a daily dosage of 75-100 mg

 Side effects: blurred vision, dry mouth, drowsiness, constipation.